The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 This BBC podcast is supported by ads outside the UK.

+Hello, I'm Andrew Hunter Murray and welcome to The Naked Week.
 Imagine the moral maze after a 10% tariff on Michael Burke's Chinos.

 Coming up on the naked week, Trump escalates his round with Russia.
+He did sort of take a dump on Putin.

-I know he's called Pooh Tin, Donald, but that is going a bit far.
+I know he's called Pooh Tin Donald, but that is going a bit far.

 Also on the show, Radio 4 producers insist the rumors that other Today presenters are deliberately distancing themselves from Nick Robinson are entirely unfounded.